bmartinson5/sudoku-checker/README.md

 Single page application that allows users to fill out a sudoku puzzle and includes responsive error highlighting functionality.
 The program can fill in any semi-completed puzzle with a correct solution.

+The backtracking algorithm is used to solve the sudoku: check out (https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking) for more info

 ## Setup/Installation Requirements